 US Sailing: The International Proficiency Certificate is widely accepted and The Bareboat Cruising Certificate is also accepted in many cases.

 July and August are the busy months and high season for a boat rental.
-Regardless of the time of year you will often find very quiet anchorages wherever you sail away from the main urban centers - very unlike a yacht charter in Greece where it can be far busier.
+Regardless of the time of year you will often find very quiet anchorages wherever you sail away from the main urban centres.

 Expect gentle winds and warmth along Croatia's coastline for most of your stay during the season between May and October.